-EU operators must comply with the obligation to freeze all assets (funds and economic resources) of the Listed Persons, and must also ensure that they do not make any funds or economic resources available to the Listed Persons (Article 4a of the Regulation).
+EU operators must comply with the obligation to freeze all assets (funds and economic resources) of the listed persons, and must also ensure that they do not make any funds or economic resources available to the listed persons (Article 3 of the Regulation).
 See also Question 4 and Question 5.

-In principle, conducting business with a Listed Person involves financial transactions.
-This will likely imply either a change in the form of the Listed Person's funds (for example, changing the amount or location of the funds), a use of its economic resources, or making funds or economic resources available to the Listed Person, all of which are prohibited under the Regulation.
+In principle, conducting business with a listed person involves financial transactions.
+This will likely imply either a change in the form of the listed person's funds (for example, changing the amount or location of the funds), a use of its economic resources, or making funds or economic resources available to the listed person, all of which are prohibited.